Identification, Images, & Information

 Life Cycle

-Females are (often) flightless, tend to live under logs, stones, etc. Adults overwinter under logs, in piles of weeds, etc. Males seen in open in spring, presumably searching for females?
-During mating, spongy pads on legs are used by males to mount females.
-Female is reported to stridulate with beak during mating, perhaps (?) to deter attack by male.
-Eggs are laid singly into soil beneath rocks.
+Females often flightless, tend to live under logs, stones, etc. Adults overwinter under logs, in piles of weeds, etc. Males seen in open in spring.
+During mating, males use spongy pads on legs to mount females.
+Female stridulates with beak during mating.
+Eggs laid singly into soil beneath rocks.
 Males come to lights in summer.

 Remarks